Mj12-Studio/ue-hexgridmanager-docs/documents/documentation/documentation.md

 ### Select Which Tile To Spawn ###

-* On the Level Blueprint, create a reference to the HexGridManager (with the HexGridManager selected on the level editor, right-click the graph and select "*Create a Reference to BP_HexGridManager*").
+* On the Level Blueprint, create a reference to the HexGrid (with the HexGrid selected on the level editor, right-click the graph and select "*Create a Reference to BP_HexGrid*").
-* Drag the pin from HexGridManager and create node, "*Variables > HexTile > Set Tile Selector*":
+* Drag the pin from HexGrid and create node, "*Variables > HexGrid > Set Tile Selector*":

 ![setup_delegate_1](./images/setup_delegate_1.png "Event Graph> Variables> Hex Tile> Set Tile Selector")